ajavamind/Processing-Sketch-Chatbot/README.md

 Only a small number of the API calls are invoked.

 ## Usage
-I believe a code assistant is helpful to learn about programming and to avoid some tedium and mistakes during program development process.
+I found that a code assistant is helpful to learn about programming and to avoid some tedium and mistakes during the program development process.
-You cannot trust the output and have to read and understand the generated code.
+You cannot trust the output response from a chatbot and have to read and understand the generated code.
+(Although it is often correct)

 I find specific prompts are best to get good generated sketch code.
 And after a few prompts for requesting changes, I find it easier to just make code changes myself.
 Or start a new chat to assist with another section of the code I am trying to build and